 Thyroid screening recommended for patients presenting with depression, psychosis or organic mental disorder.

-Masked “myxedema madness”.
+Masked “myxedema madness”

+Hypothyroidism can present a wide range of psychiatric manifestations, including personality disturbance, neurotic traits and psychotic features.
 Failure to recognize the endocrinopathy may not only produce recovery difficulties but also psychiatric and endocrine repercussions if psychotrophic medications are given in such masked cases.

 Psychiatric symptoms in endocrine diseases.